-The Pfalz is much less travelled by non-German tourists than the Rheingau, Mittelrhein and Mosel wine regions, but if you’ve spent any time there, you’ll probably wonder why.
+The Palatinate is much less travelled by non-German tourists than the Rheingau, Middle Rhine and Mosel wine regions, but if you’ve spent any time there, you’ll probably wonder why.
 Its towns are rich in history and traditions and the people friendly, welcoming and relaxed, plus it’s as easy to travel around on a budget as it is to splash out in style.
 There’s plenty do, from exploring forests and half-timbered villages to attending festivals, visiting cathedrals and following wine trails on foot or by bike; and with its strong culinary traditions and a focus on eating local, seasonal food, it’s a particularly good destination for gourmets.

-When to visit the Pfalz
+When to visit the Palatinate

-The mild climate, sprouting daffodils and ubiquitous pale pink almond blossom make springtime a very pleasant time to visit the Pfalz; and autumn and winter are relatively mild compared to other parts of Germany.
+The mild climate, sprouting daffodils and ubiquitous pale pink almond blossom make springtime a very pleasant time to visit the Palatinate; and autumn and winter are relatively mild compared to other parts of Germany.
 Summer is hot, however, and can be very humid, so bear that in mind if you don’t fare well in the heat.

 The wine season begins in Spring, so once the almond blossom festivals are over, the wine festivals begin.
 Lasting from March till October, these take place all over the region and biggest – the biggest in the world – is the Dürkheimer Wurstmarkt, a huge festival featuring fairground rides, music and parades as well as plenty of local wine and food, held every September in front of the world’s biggest wine barrel.
 Festivals celebrating seasonal fruit and vegetables are popular throughout the year too, celebrating everything from white asparagus and plums to cherries and horseradish.
 Come winter, of course, there are Christmas markets in towns and villages across the region.